mariuz/firebirdwebadmin/README.md

 For some basic configuration settings have a look to the file `./inc/configuration.inc.php` before you start the programm.

-Here is how to use and install on Ubuntu https://help.ubuntu.com/community/Firebird3.0
+Here is how to use and install on Ubuntu <https://help.ubuntu.com/community/Firebird3.0>

-Firebird documentation is located on this page https://www.firebirdsql.org/en/documentation/
+Firebird documentation is located on this page <https://www.firebirdsql.org/en/documentation/>

 ## Requirements

 This is the environment I'm using for the development.
 Other components are not or less tested.
 So if you got problems make sure you are not using older software components.

-php with compiled in support for Firebird/InterBase and pcre (but any version >= 5.5 should work)
+PHP with compiled in support for Firebird/InterBase and pcre (but any version >= 5.5 should work)

-Firebird 2.x.x for Linux
+Firebird 2.x.x for Linux,
 Apache 2.x or any server with php support

 ## ChangeLog

-#### Version 3.4.1 (27.02.2020)
+### Version 3.4.1 (27.02.2020)

 - [enhancement:] Adjust "Accessories" page UI.
 - [enhancement:] Remove Crowdin badge from footer.
 - [enhancement:] Update debug_funcs.inc.php